top of page

 Divorce: When the title is held as "community property," this is beneficial should there be a divorce.
 If there is a divorce, this title indicates that the property is to be divided 50/50.

 Death: Upon the death of a spouse or partner, it does not automatically transfer to the surviving spouse or partner.
-As a result, probate will be required whether or not there is a will.
+As a result, a Spousal Property Petition OR Probate will be required.

 COMMUNITY PROPERTY WITH RIGHT OF SURVIVORSHIP